DeFidelity/DeFidelity/README.md

-- As a growth-oriented individual, I always look forward to spending my skills in the production of great products and impactful projects, I'm looking forward to working as part of a team or working solo on a project where my skills are valued and appreciated and getting to have a hand in making some plans and business goals reality, elevating businesses, through minimal, self maintained and well secured products, while asserting positivities when facing or overcomig unexpected and expected challenges.
+- As a growth-oriented individual, I always look forward to spending my skills in the production of great products and impactful projects, I'm looking forward to working as part of a team or working solo on a project where my skills are valued and appreciated and getting to have a hand in making some plans and business goals a reality, elevating businesses, through minimal, self-maintained and well-secured products, while asserting positivities when facing or overcoming unexpected and expected challenges.

 <hr>